 Growth reached its peak in the 1994-95 school year.
 John Calvin School was operating 14 classrooms and a full-time special education program for 335 students taught by a staff of 15 full-time and 3 part-time teachers.
-During the course of this school year, members living in the Attercliffe and Dunnville areas began their own school society and built an eight-classroom school.
+During the course of this school year, the Attercliffe congregation began its own school society and built an eight-classroom school.
 The split became a reality in September, 1995 when the school in Attercliffe began to operate with approximately 125 students spread over five classrooms.

 With the opening of A.C.R.E.S., the pressure was temporarily relieved, but the population soon began to grow again.
 All the while, a long-standing desire to expand the facilities and include a gym also grew.
 It didn’t take too long before our numbers again approached 300 and four portable classrooms were once more in use.
 With the institution of Grassie, in 2001, we once more had four supporting churches.

 In the spring of 2002 a membership meeting was presented with a proposal for expansion which was approved with a significant majority.
 The new facility was to add six classrooms, a gymnasium, a kitchen, offices and a staff room.
 On August 20, 2002, the Core Fund-raising Committee, charged with the task of raising the necessary funds, first met.
 This CFC set about its work quickly and began organizing for fulfilling its mandate.
 They established a theme for their work as follows: Foundations for Generations Building Campaign.